 The internal baffles are made of sandwich panels with T300 face sheet and foam core.
+The baffles are shown in figure 5.
 The open sides of the sandwich panels are covered with a single layer of CFRP, to avoid contamination of the mirrors by trapped dust particles.